openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Following scenario describes failed upgrade from 4.13 and provides information on what should admin do to retry upgrade.

-1. Commit with MicroShift 4.13 is running
+1. Deployment with MicroShift 4.13 is running
 1. Admin prepares and stages new commit that includes newer MicroShift, and reboots the device.
 1. MicroShift's data exists, but metadata with version is missing,